Mahmoud al-Mabhouh: American refusal to cooperate with investigation

 After al-Mabhouh's death, the United Arab Emirates requested that the U.S. assist it in tracking down "cardholder details and related information for credit cards reportedly issued by a U.S. bank to several suspects."
 The U.S. denied receiving the request.
-A leaked cable sent from the U.S. consulate in Dubai, however, showed that the U.S. declined the UAE request.
+A leaked cable sent from the U.S. consulate in Dubai showed that the U.S. declined the UAE request.